MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 >
 > You can use the value to compare to your bank statement.

-## To create missing ledger entries to match bank statement lines
+## <a name="to-create-missing-ledger-entries-to-match-bank-statement-lines"></a>To create missing ledger entries to match bank statement lines

 Sometimes bank statement contains amounts for interest or fees charged.
 Such bank statement lines can't be matched because there aren't related ledger entries in [!INCLUDE[prod_short](includes/prod_short.md)].
 You must then post a journal line for each transaction to create a related ledger entry that it can be matched with.